felixchenfy/ros_yolo_as_template_matching/README.md

   <img src = "doc/demo_2.gif" height = "240px">
 </p>

-The demo above was trained from:
+The training data of the above data are:
 (1) 4 template images.
-(2) 25 background images downloaded directly from google.
+(2) 25 background images(homes) downloaded directly from google.
-By putting templates onto backgrounds, `3000` synthsized images were created, and traiend for `500` epochs.
-The illustration is shown below.
+By putting templates onto backgrounds, `3000` synthsized images were created, and then traiend for `500` epochs.
+The workflow is shown below.

 **System workflow:**
 ![](doc/fig1_intro.png)